-Variable length arrays are more complicated than regular static arrays and imply an extra data access per array to fetch all the data for a record.
-For this reason, it is recommended that regular static arrays be used instead of variable length arrays unless efficiency or other considerations require the use of a variable array. may not be supported by some software systems.
+Variable-length arrays are more complicated than regular static arrays and may not be supported by some software systems.
 The producers of FITS data products should consider the capabilities of the likely recipients of their files when deciding whether or not to use this format, and as a general rule should use it only in cases where it provides significant advantages over the simpler fixed length array format.
-In particular, the use of variable length arrays may present difficulties for applications that ingest the FITS file via a sequential input stream because the application cannot fully process any rows in the table until after the entire fixed length table and potentially the entire heap has been transmitted as outlined in the previous paragraph.
+In particular, the use of variable-length arrays may present difficulties for applications that ingest the FITS file via a sequential input stream because the application cannot fully process any rows in the table until after the entire fixed length table and potentially the entire heap has been transmitted as outlined in the previous paragraph.